Lay3rLabs/avs-toolkit/DEMO.md

 (cd ../.. && ./scripts/optimizer.sh)

 # deploy them
-cargo run deploy contracts --operators wasmatic
+cargo run deploy --mode verifier-simple contracts --operators wasmatic

 # Copy the line that says "export TEST_TASK_QUEUE_ADDRESS" and paste it in your shell